Freely Downloadable Data Sets Updated Daily

 Download Full Dataset (.xlsx)

 Sample.
-This weekly series has 3,071 records.
-The period covered by the series extends from January 1967 to November 2025.
+This weekly time series has 3,078 data points.
+The time span covered by the series goes from January 1967 to January 2026.

 Latest values